polterguy/phosphorusfive/plugins/p5.strings/README.md

 ```

 As you can see from above, the search is also case-sensitive, since it doesn't give a match for "phosphorus" within the email address.
 If
-you wish to do a case-insensitive search, you need to resort to regular expression source.
+you wish to do a case-insensitive search, you need to resort to a regular expression type of source.
 Before we look at that though, let's look at how
 we can use multiples static sources.
-Instead of having an expression as the value of *[src]*, we could have simply supplied multiple static
+Instead of having an expression as the value of *[src]*.
+One way to achieve that would look like this.
-values.

 ```
 _data:Thomas Hansen is the creator of Phosphorus Five.
 Hansen's email is phosphorusfive@gmail.com